equant/Asteroids/README.md

 ### Code Availability

 We expect to submit our paper the week of November 11th 2019.
-At that point, we will make the code available via this (https://github.com/equant/Asteroids) repository.
+At that point, we will make the code available via this repository (https://github.com/equant/Asteroids).

 <br clear='all'>